Caribbean Slate Pencil Urchin, Eucidaris tribuloides

 Human Impact: The Caribbean Slate Pencil Urchin are considered to be highly invasive in certain parts of their range.
 They are utilized by the aquarium trade on a limited basis.
 They have been utilized by the scientific community as a model for development and evolutionary biology.

-Synonyms: Cidaris (Gymnocidaris) tribuloides, Cidaris annulata, Cidaris minor, Cidaris tribuloides, Cidarites tribuloides, Eucidaris clavata, Eucidaris tribuloides africana, Eucidaris tribuloides africana f. attenuata, Eucidaris tribuloides var. africana
+Synonyms: Cidaris (Gymnocidaris) tribuloides, Cidaris annulata, Cidaris minor, Cidaris tribuloides, Cidarites tribuloides, Eucidaris clavata, Eucidaris tribuloides africana, Eucidaris tribuloides africana f. attenuata, and Eucidaris tribuloides var. africana